Debbie Abrahams MP (Oldham East and Saddleworth)

 Derek Thomas MP (St Ives and the Isles of Scilly)

 Derek is a Conservative Party politician in the UK.
 He is the Member of Parliament for the Cornish constituency of St Ives and the Isles of Scilly, at the south western tip of England, and is championing the Manx shearwater.
 The economy in his constituency used to be based on tin mining and fishing but is now more tourism orientated.
-Derek is a member of the Health and Social Care Committee.
+Derek is a member of the Environment, Food and Rural Affairs Committee.

 “I am extremely honoured to have been asked to be the champion of the Manx Shearwater.
 Having personally been to see where the birds’ breed on the Isles of Scilly (one of just a few locations in the UK) and watched the impressive work done to ensure their conservation and protection from ground predators, I am looking forward to working with the RSPB in safeguarding the existence of this special seabird.”View Species